ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

     void setInitialPopulation(const std::vector<Chromosome>& chromosomes);

-Indeed, you can have as much warm-start solutions as you like, limited to the size of the population.
+Indeed, you can have as much warm-start solutions as you like, limited to the size of the populations.
 Just remember:

 .. warning::
   ``setInitialPopulation()`` must be called **BEFORE** ``initialize()``.